 We can debate whether you need to prioritize eating after a workout (depends on the duration and intensity of the workout and how soon you’ll be training again), but there’s no debate about the need to rehydrate after training.
 Even if you drink diligently during training, virtually no one completes a workout fully hydrated.
 And even if you did, there’s no downside to consuming water after training anyway.
 You don’t need to guzzle huge volumes of liquid, but you do want to replenish 150% of any weight you lost during training within the four hours after training.

 Endurance athletes rarely need a protein-focused post-workout recovery drink.
 If you reach for a post-workout shake or recovery drink, choose one that delivers more carbohydrate than protein.
 The exact carb:protein ratio is less important than the concept replenishing carbohydrate is the priority and adding protein to the drink may accelerate glycogen replenishment.
-As an endurance athlete you can consume all the protein (1.2-1.7 grams per kilogram of body weight) you need from real food.

 It is also important to realize recovery drinks are best saved for your longer and more strenuous training days.
 For cyclists I like to see an athlete accumulate 1500 kilojoules of work before considering a recovery shake, particularly if there’s another training session or competition the following day.